 Catch a bus to the surrounding resorts of Olympos or Kalkan.
 Head a little bit further to explore the church of St Nicholas and the ruins of Myra in Demre.
 Lycian tombs and the small ampitheatre within Kas will also attract the attention of history lovers.
 Basically, the town will suit many.
 The only people who may be disappointed are those who want the large nightclubs that are open till five in the morning.
 In that case, they should head to the resorts of Bodrum, Kemer, Antalya or Marmaris instead.

 Kas is a well-kept town and upon first appearance, you may think that it is not suitable for budget travelers.
-Some of the restaurants can be pricy along with the accommodation however you just have to look that little bit further to discover cheap Turkish pansions and Lokantas that make Kas an ideal destination for those traveling on a budget.
-My only recommendation is to book accommodation as near to the harbor front as possible, as walking up those steep hills every day will certainly give your calf muscles a workout they have not seen the likes of before.
+Some of the restaurants can be pricy along with the accommodation but just look that little bit further to discover cheap Turkish pansions and Lokantas that make Kas an ideal destination for those traveling on a budget.

 How to get to Kas